Eleni-icon/PigEBank/README.md

 - **NumPy**: For numerical operations and array handling.
 - **OS**: For interacting with the operating system, including file and directory operations.

-Additional analysis was performed using Excel, and the decision tree was crafted using SmartDraw.

 ## Disclaimer
 Pig E. Bank is a fictitious company.
 All data used for this analysis was provided by CareerFoundry and utilized solely for educational purposes as part of the Data Analytics program.